josmithiii/mcp-servers-jos/juce-docs-mcp-server/README.md

    `juce://classes`

 2. **Tools** use names beginning with `/`, and provide interactive commands that perform an action.
-MCP tools conventionally start with / to distinguish them from resources.
+MCP tools start with `/` to distinguish them from resources.
 This is similar to how slash commands work in many applications such as `Claude Code` or `aider`.

+In summary, when connected to an MCP client (such as via Cursor chat), you can access "resources" in the format `protocol://path` and "tools" in the format `/tool-name`.

 ## Examples

-When connected to an MCP client (such as via Cursor chat), you can access "resources" in the format `protocol://path` and "tools" in the format `/tool-name`:

 1. List all available classes: `juce://classes`
 2. Get documentation for a specific class: `juce://class/ValueTree`
-3. Search for all Audio classes: `/search-classes Audio`
+3. Search for all Audio classes: `/search-juce-classes Audio`
-4. Get documentation for specific classes: `juce://class/AudioProcessor`
+4. Get documentation for specific classes: `/get-juce-class-docs AudioProcessor`

+## Implementation Details

+The server fetches documentation from the JUCE documentation hosted at Stanford CCRMA (https://ccrma.stanford.edu/~jos/juce_modules/).
+It processes the HTML documentation in real-time:

+1. Class list is fetched from the annotated class list page
+2. Individual class documentation is parsed from class-specific pages
+3. Documentation is formatted as markdown for consistent display
+4. Results are cached in memory during server runtime

+## Error Handling

+Common issues and solutions:

+1. **Class Not Found**: If a class name is invalid or not found, the server will return a clear error message
+2. **Connection Issues**: If the JUCE documentation site is unreachable, check your internet connection
+3. **Server Start Failure**: Ensure the correct Node.js version is installed and the build step completed successfully
+4. **Cursor Integration**: If the server isn't working in Cursor, verify the command path in MCP settings is correct

 ## Development